bintangf/IPC-SharedMemory-Client-Server/README.md

-# IPC Sahred Memory Client-Server
+# IPC Shared Memory Client-Server
 Shared memory is a concept where two or more process can access the common memory.

 # Output